On the Complexity of Dynamic Mechanism Design: Introduction

 Our proof builds on the constructions in the proof of Lemma \ref{lem:strong_adaptivity_gap}.
-A key observation is that by modifying the parameters for the second day distribution, we can shift the prices without changing the expected utility.
-Choosing those parameters based on the valuation in the first day, will allow us to break the deterministic auctioneer's strategy, without changing the revenue of the randomized auction.
+A key observation is that by modifying the parameters for the second stage distribution, we can shift the prices without changing the expected utility.
+Choosing those parameters based on the valuation in the first stage, will allow us to break the deterministic seller's strategy, without changing the revenue of the randomized mechanism.